If you’ve ever wondered how to start a blog, you’re in luck because that’s exactly what I’m going to show you today.

 I’ll walk you through the whole process in a moment, but first, let me tell you my story…

-3 years ago, I didn’t know the slightest thing about making a blog.
-Greatly excited by the prospect of making a blog of my own, I went ahead to register my first domain name.
+4 years ago, I didn’t know the slightest thing about creating a blog.
+Greatly excited by the prospect of starting a blog of my own, I went ahead to register my first domain name.

 Then, I became confused.
 I didn’t know what to do next.
-I struggled for 18 days, invested time and energy to understand the new “blog,” checking Google for stuff like “how to start your own blog” without grasping anything.
+I struggled for 18 days, invested time and energy to understand the new “blog,” checking Google for stuff like “how to create blog” without grasping anything.

 Everything I found seemed technical.
 I got frustrated.